Unpacking Leveraged Buyouts (LBOs): How PE Firms Engineer Growth through Debt

 • Fixed Charge Coverage Ratio (EBITDA – Capex – Taxes) / (Interest + Principle)

-When analyzing these metrics, PEs should also conduct what’s called a sensitivity analysis.
+When analyzing these metrics, firms should also conduct what’s called a sensitivity analysis.
 This analysis forecasts LBO outcomes based on different assumptions and scenarios, such as changing the EV/EBITDA acquisition multiple, the EV/EBITDA exit multiple, and the amount of leverage (ie: debt) used.

 If using a templated LBO model, it’s essential to keep in mind that certain models use specific assumptions.
 In Firmex’s templated LBO model, for example, it assumes 100% acquisition of the target company, that the most recent year-end balance sheet is the closing balance sheet, that there are no step-ups in asset values, and that there will be no amortization of goodwill from an acquisition.
 If these assumptions don’t apply to your deal, factor that in during your analysis.